JoshInOnePiece/MemeSense/README.md

 - The included models and image mappings are intended for experimentation and demonstration.
 - For best results, keep model names, image names, and gesture labels consistent across training and runtime scripts.

-## License

-No license file is currently included in the repository.
-Add a license before distributing or reusing this project publicly.

 ## Acknowledgments